 And the consequences are dire.
 Without meaningful, creative exchange and inter-generational cooperation and conversation, without the daily cultivation of reading and writing habits beyond digital scrolling, how will our communities address shared challenges and grow?
 Without creative cooperation, what does the future hold?

 We hope you decide to join our efforts to safeguard mealtime conversations, creative expression and cooperative, thoughtful exchange.

-Members also can freely submit any and all creative works for publication consideration and are eligible to apply for our student sponsorship for our Young Reader, Music Lives! and Fourth World Journal programs.
+Members also can freely submit any and all creative works for publication consideration.

 And, as a Member of Fourth World, you will—perhaps most importantly—receive a heartfelt thanks for helping to protect the 6,000 year old secret of all thriving civilizations: reading, writing and other forms of creative exchange.